altugkarakurt/kaggle-submissions/README.md

 ## Kaggle Submissions

 This repository hosts my submissions for Kaggle competitions.
 I host the code related to each competition in a separate folder with a separate README that describes the methods I used for my best submission.
-A summary of my submissions can be found beow.
+A summary of my submissions can be found below.

 | Competition | Score | Rank | Task | Methods Used |
 |:-----------:|:-----:|:----:|:----:|:-----------:|